 Effective dates can vary depending on the circumstances, such as:

-The effective date for a reopened claim is the later of the date the claim was reopened or the date you experienced your first illness or injury.
+The effective date for a reopened claim is the later date the claim was reopened or the date you experienced your first illness or injury.
 Naturally, the later of these dates will usually be when the VA receives your claim.

 Contact a New York Veteran Disability Lawyer